michelleconville/under-the-sea/README.md

 *   Favicon.io - The favicon files were created at https://favicon.io/favicon-converter/
 *   Balsamiq - Wireframes were created using Balsamiq
 *   Techsini.com - Used to generate the website mock-ups
-*   EmailJs - Used tosend emails from the website
+*   EmailJs - Used to send emails from the website
 *   CSS Gradient - Used for the background colour

 ## Credits